maxeyre/Homeless-COVID-19/README.md

 ## Repository contents
 - [Model](https://github.com/maxeyre/Homeless-COVID-19/tree/master/model)
   - Functions for model ([R Script](https://github.com/maxeyre/Homeless-COVID-19/blob/master/model/model_function.R))
-  - Running model and creating outputs ([R Script](https://github.com/maxeyre/Homeless-COVID-19/blob/master/model/multiple_model_runs.R))
+  - Running model and creating outputs ([R Script](https://github.com/maxeyre/Homeless-COVID-19/blob/master/model/main_model_runs.R))
   - Model inputs / data (files with the prefix 'INPUT_')
   - Supporting data and files that have been used to create model inputs.
 These are not needed to run the model (as the results are already saved in the repository), and are provided for completeness and transparency (files with the prefix 'SUPPORTING_')
+- [Results](https://github.com/maxeyre/Homeless-COVID-19/tree/master/results), including model outputs for 200 runs of the model in each scenario, and code that generates the tables and figures in the report.
 - [R Shiny code](https://github.com/maxeyre/Homeless-COVID-19/tree/master/covid-19), which is provided as an archive and does not replicate the most recent version of the model.

 ## Contact Us